-In most cases, graduation is a way of getting launched into the larger world of employment and career.
+In most cases, graduation is a way of getting launched into the larger world of employment and career, or maybe even the next level of study.
 It's a time for moving into opportunities to utilize your knowledge and exercise your newly acquired skills.
 You've spent several years preparing to take this next big step in your life.
 Now is the time when your educational institution sends you forth, exhorting you to dream big, pursue your passion, and take risks.
 So get out there and go for it.